 - Your reason for requesting the review to be removed.

-Our review management team will get back to you in one to two business days.
+Our review management team will get back to you in 1 to 2 business days.
 Remember, our review management team are bound by The Australian Competition and Consumer Commission (ACCC) and The Competition and Consumer Act 2010 and their decision is in your business’s best interest—so be nice.